eloraju/rusting/readme.md

 ##### Just popping this in here

 [UCI](http://wbec-ridderkerk.nl/html/UCIProtocol.html) seems like something that would be nice to implement in the not-so-near future.
 Albeit one needs a functional engine before there's any point in trying to implement the UCI...
 But that would mean that the engine could be plopped into existing UIs...

+### 21-04- (06-10)

+What a week.
+Didn't have time to dig deep into this but managed to do small things here and there.
+Surprise to no one, I refactored the whole thing even more.
+Now the FEN parsing is a module of it's own.
+I also moved aroudn the existing tests to places where they made more sense.
+I also managed to get the program to parse it's own state to FEN notation.
+Yay!
+I'll try and work on the `State` and `History` modules a bit so I could have the FEN parsing parse the whole game state rather than just the board state.
+Once those two are in a reasonable state, I can start working on the PGN parsing.
+Maybe once THAT is done I can move on with the actual engine stuff :D